-In the event of a student informing a teacher that she is or may be pregnant the teacher must refer the pupil to the Designated Teacher who will follow Child Protection guidelines.
-Any school age mothers will be referred to and supported by SAM (School Age Mums) and an education plan of support will be agreed between the school, agency and home.
-Pupils will be encouraged to continue to attend school, before and after the birth of their baby.
+In the event of a student informing a teacher that they are or may be pregnant the teacher must refer the student to the Designated Teacher who will follow Child Protection guidelines.
+Any school age mother will be referred to and supported by SAM (School Age Mums) and an education plan of support will be agreed between the school, agency and home.
+Students will be encouraged to continue to attend school, before and after the birth of their baby.